 Does RAM Speed Improve Performance?

-Technicalities aside, do speeds improve performance?
-The answer is a wholly disappointing maybe.
+Technicalities aside, do higher RAM clock speeds improve performance?
+Well, the answer is a disappointing “maybe”.

 The Final Word